 In an effort to understand human behavior and communication styles around us, and to effectively adapt to the individual style to develop a close rapport with our customers, friends and colleagues, we will look into the basics of a widely accepted model – The DISC.
 The DISC model was first described in Dr Martson’s 1928 book “ Emotions of Normal People “.
 Dr Martson, in a sharp contrast to Sigmund Freud and others of his time, was not interested in the pathology of mental illness or psychology, but a normal man’s feelings and emotions in accordance to the environment.

-Following Dr Martson’s theory, people can be broadly expected to behave in a particular situation of one four types.
-The application of the DISC model is in the fact that understanding this pattern can help us to adapt to that pattern and win over the person we are interacting to , particularly our customers.
+Following Dr Martson’s theory, people can be broadly expected to behave in a particular situation in one of four types.
+The application of the DISC model is in the fact, that understanding this pattern can help us to adapt to that pattern and win over the person we are interacting with , particularly our customers.

 The first person (D) has a dominant behavioral style.
 This is because in a particular situation he feels his environment is unfavourable and difficult.
 Yet, he wants to win.
 A person of such behavioral style is only motivated by his success, more so being perceived as a winner, a champion.
-The typical traits of a person of this style would be always in the middle of action, most times he will be a symbol of impatience, and would seem to be in a hurry.
+The typical traits of a person of this style would be always in the middle of action, more often he will be impatient, and always be in hurry.
 Personal relations do not matter to a person of this style, as he is only motivated by success.
 In a group meeting, such people demonstrate their dominant style with close proximity to the microphone.
 You will hear his voice more.
 In a pressure situation they are impatient.

 The second person in the picture shows a happy, go-merry attitude.
 Usually these people show an overtly friendly style of communication, talks a lot and enquires about you and your family.
 In the OR or in your daily routine job, you may have met customers who ask a lot about his peers.
 According to Dr Martson, people who demonstrate this style of Influence (I), regard their environment as favorable and think that they can overcome any situation by merely building relationship and persuading people.
 While the (D) styles are motivated by success and 'win', the (I) would be more motivated by ‘recognition’, or how people perceive them.
 Their style of winning is not by force or power, but by building rapport and influencing people.
 In customer interaction, you may have seen a customer who gets very friendly with you, talks a lot, gives you a lot of time, and has a lot of facial and hand- body movement.
 However, most of such styles are limited to superficial discussion and they would not go deep enough in your product discussions.
 A little bit of information is adequate for them, otherwise you can loose them in a sea of technicalities.
 Again, the biggest fear of such people is loss of reputation.
 In a challenging situation they may often look disorganized.
 Punctuality may not be a word available in their dictionary.
 The question that you may expect from them is “Who” or “Who else” owns this technology.